SEO Research

 What a strong output looks like

-- our homepage message is weaker than theirs, so copy strategy comes before visual redesign
+• Our homepage message is weaker than theirs, so copy strategy comes before visual redesign.

-- our proof density is lower, so the redesign needs evidence architecture, not just layout updates
+• Our proof density is lower, so the redesign needs evidence architecture, not just layout updates.

-- our navigation hides important pages, so IA cleanup is part of the redesign scope
+• Our navigation hides important pages, so IA cleanup is part of the redesign scope.

 A practical redesign priority order

-- Fix positioning and page-role clarity
+1. Fix positioning and page-role clarity.

-- Improve trust and proof surfaces
+2. Improve trust and proof surfaces.

-- Repair conversion path friction
+3. Repair conversion path friction.

-- Simplify information architecture
+4. Simplify information architecture.

-Do not ask, "Why does their site feel better?"
+Stop asking, "Why does their site feel better?"

-Ask, "Which specific job does their site perform better than ours, and what system change would close that gap?"
+Start asking, "Which specific job does their site perform better than ours, and what system change would close that gap?"

 Redesigns should not begin with envy.